George de Roerich: Education

-By the time Roerich was 15, he had already begun studying Egyptology with Boris Turayev and Mongolian language and history with Andrei Dmitriyevich Rudnyev.
+By the time Roerich was 15, he had begun studying Egyptology with Boris Turayev and Mongolian language and history with Andrei Dmitriyevich Rudnyev.
 He was a student with broad interests and many talents.
-After finishing his studies at Karl May School, he entered the Indian and Iranian department of Oriental Languages at London University in 1918.
+After finishing his studies at Karl May School, he entered the Indian and Iranian Department of Oriental Languages at London University in 1918.
 Under Indologist Professor Edward Denison Ross he studied Sanskrit and Pali.
 He was recognized for his language abilities and was introduced as the best Sanskrit student to the Secretary of State for Indian Affairs who visited the university.